Updated: July 2, 2024

 Other Recommended Reading

 At Jung Seed Co, we strive to be your go-to guide for all your gardening needs.
-Our YouTube channel Jung Garden Center now includes our new video series All Things Green where our experts provide gardening tips for all levels of gardeners.
+Our YouTube channel The Garden Doctor by Dick Zondag is where he provides gardening tips for all levels of gardeners.
 When you need reliable gardening advice, turn to the trusted experts at Jung.